Lou Grant

 Lou Grant is a fictional character played by Ed Asner in two television series produced by MTM Enterprises for CBS.
 The first was The Mary Tyler Moore Show (1970–1977), a half-hour situation comedy in which the character was the news director at fictional television station WJM-TV in Minneapolis.
 A spinoff series, entitled Lou Grant (1977–1982), was an hour-long serious dramatic series that frequently engaged in social commentary, featuring the same character as city editor of the fictional Los Angeles Tribune.
 Although spin-offs are common on American television, Lou Grant remains one of a very few characters played by the same actor to have a leading role on both a popular comedy and a popular dramatic series.

+The journalist Peter Noyes served as an inspiration for the character.

 Fictional biography

 Pre-WJM-TV

 Although the setting of The Mary Tyler Moore Show might have implied that he was a native Minnesotan, Lou Grant in fact established that he was born in the fictional rural town of Goshen, Michigan in 1925.
 He was the son of John Simpson Grant and Ellen Hammersmith Grant; his grandfather was a pharmacist.
 At some point in his youth and early adulthood he developed a lifelong affection for westerns, particularly those starring John Wayne.
 In high school, he was a tackle for his school's football team.
 Soon after high school, he married Edie MacKenzie (Priscilla Morrill), at an age young enough to have four grandchildren before he turned 50.

 After marriage he became a combatant in World War II.
 He served in both the Pacific and European Theatres.
 At one point, he was a sergeant in the Pacific-based 2nd Marine Division.
 During another phase of his wartime service he was injured by a grenade in France, the last remnants of which were removed only in his late 40s.
 He was also part of a unit that liberated an unknown town in Germany.
 During the war he met and befriended Walter Cronkite.

 He attended college (although on several occasions he stated he never had the chance to attend), likely after the war.
 He started his career in print journalism as a copy boy but it is unclear whether this was in Detroit, Minneapolis or San Francisco as he worked for papers in all three cities.
 In this period of his life, he met and worked with Charlie Hume (Mason Adams) for the first time at the San Francisco Call-Bulletin, and worked with Jack Riley (Eugene Roche).